CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/writing.md

-You will see some optional sessions in your timetable - Writing Workshops by CALD, the Centre for Academic Language & Development, which are workshops specifically for Computer Science Projects students, and Writing Retreats, sessions where you can come and write in a quiet environment with Mike, Sarah and other students, with snacks and support.
+You will see some optional sessions in your timetable - Writing Workshops by CALD, the Centre for Academic Language & Development, which are workshops specifically for Computer Science Projects students, and Writing Retreats, sessions where you can come and write in a quiet environment with Shawn, Andrew, Sarah and other students, with snacks and support.

 For more support with writing: